gabe-kai/Arcadium/services/wiki/README.md

 flask run
 ```

+The service will be available at `http://localhost:5000` by default.

+## Frontend Integration

+The Wiki Service API is configured to work with the React frontend client:

+- **CORS enabled** - Allows requests from `http://localhost:3000` (React dev server)
+- **HTML format support** - API endpoints accept `?format=html` query parameter for styled HTML responses
+- **JSON API** - All endpoints return JSON by default for programmatic access

+The frontend client is located in `client/` and connects to the API at `http://localhost:5000/api`.

 ## File Sync Utility

 The wiki service includes a sync utility for syncing markdown files to the database.
 This is especially useful for AI agents writing wiki content.